The best Christmas markets in Europe for 2021

 Stay: The Park Hyatt Vienna is the ultimate Viennese luxury: high, arching ceilings, an indoor swimming pool and suites decked out with chandeliers and marble bathrooms.
 Winter rates start at £367 or 25,000 Hyatt points per night.

-Arrive: British Airways flies nonstop between London Gatwick (LGW) and Vienna.
-Low-cost carrier EasyJet can get you to Vienna’s Christmas markets on the cheap from London Luton (LTN), London Gatwick (LGW) and Bristol (BRS).
-Austrian flies from Manchester (MAN) and London Heathrow (LHR) to Vienna.
+Arrive: British Airways flies nonstop between London Heathrow (LHR) and Vienna (VIE).
+Low-cost carrier EasyJet can get you to Vienna’s Christmas markets on the cheap from London Gatwick (LGW).
+Austrian flies from London Heathrow (LHR) to Vienna.

 Quite possibly the most famous country in Europe for Christmas markets, Germany has a market in practically every city.
 We simply couldn’t pick just one, so here are some of the best:

-- Munich: Bavaria’s most famous market (27 November to 24 December) is in Marienplatz, decorated with 2,500 candles and featuring more than 160 stalls.
+- Munich: Bavaria’s most famous market normally operates in Marienplatz, decorated with 2,500 candles and featuring more than 160 stalls though it is cancelled this year due to the pandemic.

-- Munich Airport: Jump right into the holiday spirit during a long layover at Munich International Airport (MUC), which transforms into a Christmas market each season (15 November to 29 December).
+- Munich Airport: Jump right into the holiday spirit during a long layover at Munich International Airport (MUC), which usually transforms into a Christmas market each season though it is cancelled this year due to the pandemic.
 Wake those stagnant muscles up after a long flight by ice skating or enjoy plenty of live music and traditional food.

 Stay: The new Andaz Munich Schwabinger Tor features modern rooms with wooden floors and innovative art pieces, some of which have views of the Bavarian city.
 Rates start at as low as £161 or 20,000 points per night.